Lerna Monorepo Mocha Setup (JavaScript)

 You should see a message about a new packages folder and package.json file.

-The path for the json file should be something like this:
+The path for the JSON file should be something like this:

 • lerna-javascript-example/packages/demo-tools/package.json